Home Home

 Ninety miles west of London and twenty miles north of Stonehenge stands Avebury, the largest known stone ring in the world.
 Older than the more famous Stonehenge, and for many visitors far more spectacular, the multiple rings of Avebury are cloaked with mysteries which archaeologists have only begun to unravel.

 The outer part of the circle is a 20+ feet ditch dug into the chalk soil.
-While much of it is now covered in grass, we could only imagine what it must have looked like when freshly dug.
-When we first heard we were going to Avebury instead of Stonehenge we were disappointed.
-After our visit to Avebury there were no regrets.
+Be sure to click on the site map (one of the pictures below) to see the circle as a whole.
+Much of it is now covered in grass...aptly tended to by the 'four legged lawn mowers'.
+We could only imagine what it looked like when freshly dug.

 Avebury Stone Circle